What should you do when your laptop keyboard stops working? What’s the easiest, fastest, and cheapest way to fix your keyboard?

-Truth be told: There are some situations in restoring a non-responsive laptop keyboard on your own is just not possible.
-In these scenarios, getting it repaired by a profession or replacing it is the only way out.
-But it is equally true that in many situations, a laptop keyboard can be fixed without much trouble.
+There are some situations where fixing an unresponsive laptop keyboard on your own is just not possible.
+In these scenarios, getting it repaired by a professional or replacing it is the only way out.
+But it is equally true that in many situations, a laptop keyboard can be fixed with a few simple steps.
 Therefore, before sending an SOS to your local computer repair technician, try the steps listed below.

 We have said this before and we will say it again: Restarting your computer or laptop if you are facing minor issues should be the first line of action.
-So go on, shut down your laptop by pressing the power button and then press the power button again to start it.
+Shut down your laptop by pressing the power button and then press the power button again to restart it.
 If your laptop is unresponsive, use this method to restart it rather than pressing the ‘restart’ option in the Start menu.

-Insufficient battery power can cause the laptop keyboard to freeze up, among other issues.
+Insufficient battery power can cause the laptop keyboard to freeze up.
 Power off your laptop, then connect it to AC power, and power it on.
 If your keyboard is working without a hitch after the restart, chances are your battery is faulty.

 In case only some of the keys on the keyboard are not responding, try cleaning your laptop.

 This step can help you check whether the problem is related to the OS or not.
 Connect a USB keyboard to your laptop and see if it is working normally.
 In case it does, that means your laptop has no problem in recognizing key functions.
-That means this problem is OS-related.
+That means this problem is related to the Operating System.

 Have you recently installed new software (particularly graphics or games software)?
 If so, it is possible that the new driver software might be incompatible with the keyboard hardware.
 Uninstall the software to check if that’s the case or not.